CaRi-heart technology

 It's often used to detect the following:

-Your FDG PET scan will be carried out by one of our specialist technicians at one of our outpatient centres.
-After explaining the scan, they'll give you an intravenous injection of a fluorodeoxyglucose, a radioactive tracer.
+Your FDG PET scan will be carried out by one of our specialist technicians at a HCA UK centre.
+After explaining the scan, you will be given an intravenous injection of a fluorodeoxyglucose, a radioactive tracer.

 You'll then be asked to wait for up to two hours for the tracer to be absorbed fully.
 After the tracer has set in, you'll be asked to lie flat on your back.
 Your technician will then use a nuclear medical scanner to take photos of the inside of your body.
 The radioactive tracer will help to show up your internal organs in detail.
 The scan will take about an hour.